stroiman/neovim-config/README.md

 | `P` (visual)        | _paste_ and replace the yank buffer with the removed content            |

 ## Implementation details

+I'm striving to group code by the behaviour and capabilities from a user's perspective, rather than by plugin name of the plugin providing the configuration.
+E.g., `git.lua` configures plugins relating to git integration.

 ### Plugin management